krigjo25/python/Games/MiniGames/word_game/README.md.md

 *   Scrabble
 *   Eightball

-### How to use the program

-> USEAGE : In your terminal, type python wordgames.py -h

 ### Eightball

 The game works with asking any question into the input field.<br>
 Questions containing numbers will output a ValueError.

-The program sends you a feedback ;
+The program sends you a feedback:

-*      if the question can not be asked, by sending an exception in this case a ValueError.
+*      if the question can not be asked, by sending the user a ValueError

 *      With a Philiosopic answer if the question can be asked.